-Years after meeting her as another primary-school parent, Forward editor Caitlin Mackesy Davies catches up with the CTO of Zedsen to find out more about her journey from F1 into cutting-edge healthtech.
+Years after meeting her as another primary-school parent, Forward editor Caitlin Mackesy Davies catches up with Caroline Hargrove CBE to find out more about her journey from F1 into healthtech.

 Forward: features are independent pieces written for Mewburn Ellis discussing and celebrating the best of innovation and exploration from the scientific and entrepreneurial worlds.

 It’s been years since we both contributed nut-free goodies to the same primary school bake sale, but Dr Caroline Hargrove (who in the intervening years has become a CBE in recognition of her services to engineering) is just one of those interesting people you want to keep up with.
 So, I’ve been keeping an eye on her frankly intimidating career path, which has included work in some of the fastest-moving technology sectors of the past two decades.